 Yes, nannies and other household workers are considered employees (not independent contractors) and are eligible for unemployment benefits just like those in the traditional workforce.

-This is one reason why it’s important to view your nanny as an employee and not an independent contractor.
+This is one reason why it’s essential to view your nanny as an employee, rather than an independent contractor.

-To receive unemployment, a nanny’s employer needs to have paid their federal and state unemployment taxes and they must have lost their job through no fault of their own or had their hours reduced.
-You may let go of an employee because of compatibility issues, change in family needs, the term of the job has ended, or more recently, employees have lost their jobs due to the COVID-19 pandemic.
+To receive unemployment, a nanny’s employer needs to have paid their federal and state unemployment taxes, and they must have lost their job through no fault of their own or had their hours reduced.
+Some examples of why you may need to let go of an employee include compatibility issues, a change in family needs, or the expiration of the job term.
 They can’t receive unemployment if they left their job voluntarily.

 If they were fired for cause, you could deny their claim, and they may not be able to receive benefits.